-Say the words King and Pangburn to longtime Fort Worth residents, and their sweet tooth might begin to throb.
+Say the words King and Pangburn and Martha Washington to longtime Fort Worth residents, and their sweet tooth might begin to throb.

-Hugh T. Pangburn, born in Dallas, operated a drugstore on Houston Street, selling patent medicines such as Herbine.
+Hugh T. Pangburn was born in Kentucky in 1875 but grew up in Dallas and worked in a drugstore there before moving to Fort Worth.
+In 1902 he opened a drugstore on Houston Street, selling patent medicines such as Herbine.
 Clip is from the November 13, 1902 Telegram.

 In 1914 Pangburn began manufacturing ice cream.
 In the kitchen of his drugstore that year he also whipped up the first batch of what would become Pangburn’s Millionaires candies.
 His recipe included pecans, milk chocolate, caramel, and honey.
-In 1915 Pangburn added a candy factory to the ice cream factory on West 7th Street.
-The Pangburn brand is now owned by the Russell Stover company.
+In 1915 Pangburn added a candy factory to the ice cream factory on West 7th Street just east of Summit Avenue.
 Clip is from the November 21, 1915 Star-Telegram.

 Hugh T. Pangburn died in 1928.